OUR ACCREDITATION PROCESS

 Accreditation awards are not simply handed out to any and all applicants.
 Although rigorous and thorough, each inspection is a meaningful experience.
 They are as consultative as they are evaluative.
-SRC inspectors routinely provide sites with useful recommendations gained from inspecting thousands of the best centers worldwide.
+SRC inspectors routinely provide facilities with useful recommendations gained from inspecting thousands of the best centers worldwide.

 Accreditation remains in place as long as the medical professional remains in good standing and in verifiable compliance with all current requirements and other program criteria.
-Although designees are evaluated periodically throughout their accreditation, site inspections are performed every three years.
+Although designees are evaluated periodically throughout their accreditation, inspections are performed every three years.
 Designees should periodically refer to the requirements section for updated requirements and amendments.